 Laurier, Ontario (1901 census)

 Laurier was a census subdivision in Ontario, recorded in the 1901 Census of Canada with a population of 273.
+The community is grounded to Wikidata Q6501775.
 The administrative centroid was at approximately 45.911°N, 79.304°W.

 Population